 4. Decide on your budget.
-We can break a design into multiple sittings to lessen the cost - and so you and the artist do not get burnt out during a session.
-We also offer a lay away program to help you with large or multi-visit tattoos.
-Please be realistic in what you want and what you can afford.
+We can break a design into multiple sittings to lessen the cost—and so you and the artist do not get burnt out during a session.
+We also offer a layaway program to help you with large or multi-visit tattoos.
+Please be realistic about what you want and what you can afford.
 It is no fun for you or us to design an entire half sleeve if you can not afford to ever get it started.

 5. Once you have gathered these things, then stop by at noon for an artist consultation or feel free to email Kathleen the info you've created.
 Then we can get a rough sketch started and book an appointment for your tattoo.